-pfSense can meet the needs of nearly any type and size of network environment, from a SOHO to datacenter environments.
+pfSense® software can meet the needs of nearly any type and size of network environment, from a SOHO to datacenter environments.
 This section outlines the most common deployments.

-The most common deployment of pfSense is a perimeter firewall. pfSense accommodates networks requiring multiple Internet connections, multiple LAN networks, and multiple DMZ networks.
+The most common deployment of pfSense softwareis a perimeter firewall. pfSense accommodates networks requiring multiple Internet connections, multiple LAN networks, and multiple DMZ networks.
 BGP (Border Gateway Protocol), connection redundancy, and load balancing capabilities are configurable as well.

 LAN or WAN Router¶

-pfSense configured as a LAN or WAN router and perimeter firewall is a common deployment in small networks.
+pfSense software configured as a LAN or WAN router and perimeter firewall is a common deployment in small networks.
 LAN and WAN routing are separate roles in larger networks.

-pfSense is a proven solution for connecting multiple internal network segments.
+pfSense software is a proven solution for connecting multiple internal network segments.
 This is most commonly deployed with VLANs configured with 802.1Q trunking, described more in Virtual LANs (VLANs).
 Multiple Ethernet interfaces are also used in some environments.
 High-volume LAN traffic environments with fewer filtering requirements may need layer 3 switches or ASIC-based routers instead.

 pfSense is a great solution for Internet Service Providers.
 It offers all the functionality required by most networks at a much lower price point than other commercial offerings.